vctfence/scrapbee/AUTOMATION.md

                                                     // HTML-pages, images, PDF-documents, and other files could be stored
     content_type: "text/html",                      // MIME-type of the stored content
     pack:         true,                             // Pakck and store the page specified by the 'url' parameter,
-                                                    // do not use the 'content' parameter
+                                                    // the 'content' parameter is ignored
-    local:        true,                             // The 'url' parameter contains path to a local file
+    local:        true,                             // The 'url' parameter contains path to a local file, 'pack' is ignored
-                                                    // (helper application v0.4+ is required to capture local files)
     hide_tab:     false,                            // Hide tab necessary to pack the page
-    select:       true                              // Select the bookmark in the interface });
+    select:       true                              // Select the newly created bookmark in the interface });
 ```